goatgirl86/11_Javascript_UFOs/README.md

 Relevant HTML File: index_challenge.html

 ### Purpose
-The purpose of this challenge was to assist “Dana” with visualizing UFO sighting data through a customized webpage that includes a table of fully functional filters that define UFO search criteria.
+The purpose of this challenge was to use JavaScript to assist “Dana” with visualizing UFO sighting data through a customized webpage that includes a table of fully functional filters that define UFO search criteria.

 ### Data Analyzed
 UFO Data: